kwabenasapong/openpldoc/manual/source/faq.rst

 ----------------------------------------

 Plugins can be turned on and off from the Plugin List Screen.
-Select the plugin you wish to start/stop and change it's status.
+Select the plugin you wish to start/stop and change its status.
 You should not need to restart OpenLP.

 What are these plugins that I keep seeing mentioned?